Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 With hundreds of different vacuums available, you’ll notice some are specifically designed for cleaning hardwood floors?
 How are they different?

 Many of us protect our hardwood floors with a coating, wax, or another protective spray.
 This layer is necessary to keep your floor healthy and shiny.

-But fine dander and dust tend to deposit there and stick to the surface.
-So, vacuuming without the proper tools will remove debris from the floor, but won’t catch the tiny particles.
+But fine dander and dust tend to stick on this surface.
+So, vacuuming without the proper tools will remove debris from the floor but won’t catch the tiny particles.
 You’ll need a special attachment to agitate them before using a suction power.

 Additionally, devices designed to clean hardwood floors don’t typically come with strong power.
 Middle-to-low suction power will suffice.
 Compared to carpeted floorings, it doesn’t require as much force to pick up dirt on hard floors.